havogt/yoda/docs/user_manual.rst

   Example of dependency chain of packages.

-In the example we assume ``packA``, ``packB``, ``packC`` are software packages of our organization where we will directly use MCHBuild from the cmake configuration of the projects, while ``packExt1`` and ``packExt2`` are external packages where we can not modify the configuration & installation infrastructure, and possibly could not make use of cmake.
+In the example we assume ``packA``, ``packB``, ``packC`` are software packages of our organization where we will directly use yoda from the cmake configuration of the projects, while ``packExt1`` and ``packExt2`` are external packages where we can not modify the configuration & installation infrastructure, and possibly could not make use of cmake.